joshbegley/nyt-latest/previous.md

 `Ahead of Father’s Day, a roundup of colorful water-resistant styles.`\
 https://nytimes.com/2025/06/03/t-magazine/rubber-strap-water-resistant-watches.html

-**Carlos Alcaraz's tennis of sound and fury thunders around Roland Garros in rout of Tommy Paul**\
+**Carlos Alcaraz sends a thunderclap across the French Open in rout of Tommy Paul**\
 `The defending champion sent out a message that resounded around Court Philippe-Chatrier on his way to the semifinals.`\
 https://nytimes.com/athletic/6400751/2025/06/03/carlos-alcaraz-french-open-tommy-paul-result-analysis/